Our Critical Habitat Restorations

 Partners: City of Stillwater, Natural Shore, Prairie Restorations, Minnesota Native Landscapes, Saint Paul Garden Club, Cheryl Larson Realtor, Bruce Lundeen and Many Volunteers.

-bluestem, common milkweed, wild bergamont, stiff goldenrod, asters, pioneer mix, dotted blazingstar, foxglove beardtongue, switch grass, smooth wild rose, flodman's thistle, golden alexander, prairie clover, anise hyssop, common oxeeye, cup plant, hoary vervain, black eyed susan.
+2016-2020 Slope: bluestem, common milkweed, wild bergamont, stiff goldenrod, asters, pioneer mix, dotted blazingstar, foxglove beardtongue, switch grass, smooth wild rose, flodman's thistle, golden alexander, prairie clover, anise hyssop, common oxeeye, cup plant, hoary vervain, black eyed susan.
 Upper prairie: Native priarie was seeded early spring - little bluestem, june grass, blue gama, canada wild rye, butterfly weed, leadplant, purple prairie clover, black-eyed susan, hoary vervain, common ox-eye, dotted blazing star, stiff goldenrod, golden alexander, common milkweed, wild bergamot, showy goldenrod, canada tick trefoil, gray goldenrod, canada milk vetch, blue vervain, yarrow, prairie rose, western spiderwort.
 Lower prairie: The lower prairie was seeded 2018 and 2020 with wildflowers, grasses and sedges: anise hyssop, columbine, swamp milkweed, heath aster, new england aster, aromatic aster, tickseed, purple coneflower, rattlesnake master, boneset, sneezeweed, oxeye, meadow blazing star, cardinal flower, blue lobelia, bergamot, foxglove beardtongue, obedient plant, mountain mint, grey headed coneflower, black-eyed susan, blue vervain, hoary vervain, ironweed, culvers root, golden alexander, big bluestem, side oats gama, sprengel’s sedge, fox sedge, canada wild rye, little bluestem, indian grass, prairie cordgrass.
 The lower prairie was again seeded with a cover crop of oats and pollinator dry mesic seed mix including bluestem, blue gama, dropseed, yarrow, fragrant giant hyssop, leadplant, columbine, milkweed, canada milk vetch, partridge pea, coneflower, ox-eye, stiff sunflower, blazing star, wild bergamot, penstemon, prairie phlox, sky blue aster, spiderwort, hoary vervain, golden alexanders.
 Significant hand weeding and weed whipping on the lower prairie first year was needed to remove foxtail, thistle and sumac.

 2021-2022: Diligent hand weeding of tansy, Canada thistle and tree saplings.
 2023: Lower prairie burn in spring.
 Solarized small sections of canada thistle on slope and raspberry near sign which will be seeded with little blue stem.
 Selective mowing of upper prairie.
 Installing short row of hedges along forest and garden east prairie trail entrance.
+2024: Early spring: upper prairie conservation mowed.
+Canada thistle, Asian raspberry and prickly ash regularly removed.
+Generous rainfall resulted in lots of blooms.

 St. Croix Bluffs, Hastings

 The St. Croix River Bluffs Restoration Project, along the St. Croix National Scenic Riverway, has three major species communities—the topography and wet and dry riverine areas, plus relatively unbroken stretches of riverside forests, make this an important wild corridor refuge for pollinators, birds and other animals.
 Birds follow natural river landmarks during migration.
 This is home to a long list of endangered or at-risk species including Rusty patched bumble bee, Karner blue butterfly, Lightening bug, Splendid clubtail dragonfly, Wood frog, Blandings turtle, Blue racer snake, Red-headed woodpecker, Red shouldered hawk, Gray wolf and many more.
 PFA is raising funds to support a conversion of 18 acres of corn crops and 20 acres of under-managed savanna just 150 yards off the Riverway.
-Restoring the first phase 12-acre conversion to native habitat removes 22 pounds of crop phosphorus runoff downslope to the river every year.
+Restoring the first phase 18-acre conversion to native habitat removes 22 pounds of crop phosphorus runoff downslope to the river every year.
 Tactics: Variety of tactics were employed including timed mowing, mold board, cover and smother cropping, forestry mower, hand seeding, broadcast seeding, drill seeding, discing and goat browsing.
 We experimented with sunflower as a smother crop with excellent results.

 U of M Entomology 2020-2022 beneficial insect study to evaluate if beetle banks (compost piles) and wild bee habitat (reeds huts) encouraged insect nesting and overwintering.